Why Younger patients get eyelid reduction surgery – A Blepharoplasty in your Twenties

 Reasons why people have eyelid lifts at earlier ages.

 Upper Blepharoplasty surgery helps reduce puffy upper eyelids and give a more awake appearance to the eye area for patients who have heavy upper eyelids.
-But many patients suffer from eyelid skin irritations due to having a double-eyelid or heavier eyelid than others.
-This often runs in families and if you had a parent with heavy eyelids or drooping eyelid skin, you may find that you, too, have the same condition and skin irritation or infection concerns.
-Blepharoplasty in twenties is becoming more popular for people how are genetically predisposed to heavy eyelids.
+In fact, many patients suffer from eyelid skin irritations due to having a double-eyelid or heavier eyelids.
+This is often hereditary.
+If you had a parent with heavy eyelids or drooping eyelid skin, you may find that you, too, have the same condition and skin irritation or infection concerns.
+Blepharoplasty in your twenties is becoming more popular for people how are genetically predisposed to heavy eyelids.

-Depending on your genetic heritage, and sometimes related to early life illnesses, women and men of a wide range of ages may sometimes opt for eyelid reduction surgery.
-More formally called a Blepharoplasty, there are two key procedures: Upper Blepharoplasty or Lower Blepharoplasty.
-There are other variations as well, including a Canthoplasty.
+Depending on your genetic heritage, and sometimes related to early life illnesses, women and men of a wide range of ages may opt for eyelid reduction surgery.
+The medical terminology for this procedure is Blepharoplasty, and there are two main procedures.
+Firstly, there is an Upper Blepharoplasty while the other is a Lower Blepharoplasty.
+While these are the two main procedures there are other variations as well, including a Canthoplasty.

-An eyelid lift can get you a more refreshed, awake looking eyelid area – it can also help with facial rejuvenation, vision and heavy or uneven eyelids.
+An eyelid lift can give you a more refreshed, awake look.
+It can also help with facial rejuvenation, vision and heavy or uneven eyelids.

 Getting an Eyelid Lift (Eyelid Reduction) or Upper Blepharoplasty in your Twenties

-A Patient who is in her twenties, had eye irritations and infections relating to heavy eyelids.
-She also wanted a natural-looking ‘open’ eye look, as the heavy lids were hiding her eyelashes and the area where she wanted to be more creative with her eye makeup.
-In the image above, it’s easy to see the difference that eyelid surgery can make.
+A Patient in their twenties had eye irritations and infections relating to heavy eyelids.
+She also wanted a natural-looking ‘open’ eye look, as the heavy lids were hiding her eyelashes.
+Furthermore, she wanted to be more creative with her eye makeup.
+The above images are her before and after photos.
+It’s easy to see the difference that eyelid surgery can make.

-Upper Blepharoplasty: Eyelid lift surgery can help some patients to:
+Upper Blepharoplasty: Eyelid lift surgery can help patients to;

-- look less tired or sleepy (helping patients appear more alert and fresh)
+- As well as, help them look less tired or sleepy.
+This in turn helps patients appear more alert and fresh.

-- reveal the lashes and the upper eyelid area to redefine the eye area and leave the patient looking younger or aesthetically balanced
+- Reveal the lashes and the upper eyelid area to redefine the eye area.
+This leaves the patient looking younger and/or aesthetically balanced.

-- reduce high levels of asymmetry between eyelids
+- And, reduce high levels of asymmetry between eyelids.

-But for many eyelid surgery patients, the Blepharoplasty scars are placed adeptly in the crease of the eyelid, and made as skinny as possible – helping them to remain less visible.
 Everyone is different, however, so be sure to discuss this aspect of surgery before you decide to have your eyelids reduced via an eyelid lift.
-There are also special treatments your Eyelid Surgeon can recommend to assist in reducing the visibility of the scars, such as special creams or ointments and specific post-op advice whilst you’re healing from the surgery.
+There are also special treatments your Eyelid Surgeon can recommend to assist in reducing the visibility of the scars, for example; there are special creams, ointments and specific post-op advice whilst you’re healing from the surgery.

-For the patient in the image above – her eyelid lift surgery incisions were still healing – and will leave a very minor, often barely noticeable scar – as seen in the image to the right, they are hidden in the upper eyelid crease.
+For the patient in the image above – her eyelid lift surgery incisions were still healing – and will leave a very minor, barely noticeable scar.
+As seen in the image to the right (they are hidden in the upper eyelid crease).

-Find out more by scheduling a consultation with, an experienced Surgeon who sees cosmetic surgery patients in our Hawthorn East location.
+Alternatively, you can find out more by scheduling a consultation with an experienced Surgeon who sees cosmetic surgery patients in our Hawthorn East location.